 The fact is, there are many great reasons to homeschool.
 You’re likely to have a few that don’t even make this list, but we wanted to compile it just the same.
 For those of you reading this that may not yet have made up your mind about homeschooling, we hope these “reasons” give you a bit more confidence in solidifying your decision.
 For the record, though, you don’t have to validate your desire to homeschool your children based on any list.

 Reasons to Homeschool

 Reason #1: To Remove Your Child From A Negative School Environment

 One of the most common reasons cited for homeschooling in this generation is to remove children from an extremely negative and violent public-school environment, with bullying easily making the top of the list.
 Years ago, “bully” was a term used for the “tough kids” that preyed upon smaller kids, sometimes shoving or making fun of the child.
 These days, that has changed in ways many of us never would have even fathomed in our wildest imaginations.

 Of course, teasing is still rampant, but for more unbelievable reasons.
 More and more, though, children are actually being physically abused and that abuse either goes unreported or completely dismissed by authority figures.
 Most children who have been bullied, my own daughter included, say there’s no point in “telling.”
 There’s no one to help.
 And the one time I did insist that she inform a teacher, SHE wound up being expelled along with the bully.

-Homeschooling allows your child to breathe easy and learn in a relaxed environment that is free from teasing, theft, physical abuse, emotional abuse and many other factors that threaten to drive our children into seclusion, depression, and worse.
-Free from these fears they should never had to face in the first place, you’ll watch your child bloom into the learner they were meant to be!
+Homeschooling allows your child to breathe easy and learn in a relaxed environment that is free from teasing, theft, negative peer pressure, physical abuse, emotional abuse, and many other factors that threaten to drive our children into seclusion, depression, and worse.
+Free from these fears they should never have to face in the first place, you’ll watch your child bloom into the learner they were meant to be!